OPNsenseLab

 Download the installer

-2. Choose dvd for a live/install image or nano for embedded (CF/SSD with limited writes).
+2. Choose dvd for a live/install image, vga for serial-less console install on a monitor, serial for headless appliances, or nano for embedded (CF/SSD with limited writes — note nano images are pre-imaged, not installed).

 Boot and install

 1. Boot from USB.
-Default login at the live console: installer / opnsense.
+The system comes up to a live environment.
+Log in at the console with installer / opnsense.

 Interface assignment